Use these fun pie clip cards to help your child practice subtracting fractions with common denominators.

 - All the answers have a denominator as 4.

-After all the observing, it is time to solve.
+After all the observation, it is time to solve.
 First, we would want to represent the fraction, but that step is already done for the children!

-Next, all they have to do is cross of the pieces of pie that were eaten.
-In the example from above, we see that two-fourths have been eaten, so we are going to cross off two pieces of pie.
+Next, all they have to do is cross off the pieces of the pie that were eaten.
+In the example above, we see that two-fourths have been eaten, so we are going to cross off two pieces of pie.

 Finally, we determine what is left?
 Only one!
 It takes four pieces to make a whole….so my answer is 1/4.